 Shelling out after month of playing will undoubtedly get you a good instrument, but even when spending buku bucks you have a lot of decisions to make.

 One big factor in determining an ‘ukulele’s price and sound is whether or not it is made out of laminated wood.

-- Laminated wood is essentially plywood – a couple thin sheets of wood glued together to form a thicker, stronger piece.
+- Laminate is essentially plywood – a couple thin sheets of wood glued together to form a thicker, stronger piece.
 Almost all ‘ukuleles under $300 will be made of laminated wood – it’s cheaper for the builders to use.
 Laminated wood doesn’t sound nearly as good as solid wood, but it is more durable.
 I would take a laminated ‘ukulele to the beach, I probably wouldn’t take a solid wood one.
 You can tell if an ‘ukulele is made from laminated wood by checking a couple of things.

 - Look at the rim of the soundhole.
 You can usually see the different layers of wood.

 - Look at the soundboard, you can usually see where the strips of wood are put together (running from the end block towards the fretboard).
 Keep in mind that even solid wood ‘ukuleles have bookmatched tops and a seam down the middle, but laminated instruments will have seams in more places on the top.